What Is "360-Degree Feedback" and How Do You Use It?

 Something as small as a change of perspective could make us all a little better at work.
 That's what the 360-degree feedback system is all about.

 Instead of just hearing feedback from a boss, team members can get collective feedback from everyone – coworkers, managers, and even clients.
-This gives them a much more fair and balanced look at what they are doing great, what is acceptable, and what could use improvement.
+This gives them a much fairer and more balanced view of what they are doing well, what is acceptable, and what could use improvement.
 Best of all, it's anonymous.

 The results?
-It can really change your team's performance for the better.
-When everyone gets a say, it helps build a much stronger and more connected team.
+It can really improve your team's performance.
+When everyone gets a say, it helps build a stronger, more connected team.

 Let's talk about how you can also use this powerful strategy!